yassun7010/shcli-starterkit/README.md

 #### pipx

 If `cmdcomp` is installed locally, it takes precedence over the Docker Image method.
-You can use the following method to install `cmdcomp`.
+You can use the following method to install `cmdcomp` in local.

 ```sh
 pipx install cmdcomp